 - 5.5 Staff are expected to interact with parents in a polite and respectful manner and recognise parents' entitlement to express any concerns they may have about their child's learning, safety or wellbeing.
-Staff should avoid discussing school matters with parents outside school if approached and should instead refer the parent to the normal school communication channels. - 5.6 When communicating with parents, staff should use the appropriate channels (Teachers 2 Parents, school email systems and printed letters).
+Staff should avoid discussing school matters with parents outside school if approached and should instead refer the parent to the normal school communication channels.
+Where staff feel uncomfortable communicating with a parent (either in person or via email or telephone call) where the parent isn't following our Respect Policy, they will refer the matter to the headteacher. - 5.6 When communicating with parents, staff should use the appropriate channels (Teachers 2 Parents, school email systems and printed letters).
 Emails, texts and letters that address potentially difficult subjects will be sent to the headteacher for approval before being sent home.
 Video conferencing with parents/carers or children may be used with prior consent.